 Items with surface embroidery stitches, such as French knots or padded satin stitch that needs to stand out rather than be flattened by ironing, should be pressed face-down on a plush towel or velvet pressing board or needle board.

 Remember that pressing and ironing are two different things.
 When pressing, the iron is lifted from the surface of the fabric before being moved to the next spot.
 This prevents the weight of the iron from stretching the fabric.
-Ironing, on the other hand, is done with a back-and-forth motion, can stretch the fabric, and should be avoided.
+Ironing, on the other hand, which is done with a back-and-forth motion, can stretch the fabric and should be avoided.

-If you do find that the stitching has been flattened after ironing, carefully spritz the stitched area using a spray bottle filled with water (used distilled water if you have iron in your water, or hard water in your area).
-The flattned stitches will bounce right back, and the background will remain pressed.
+If you do find that the stitching has been flattened after ironing, carefully spritz the stitched area using a spray bottle filled with water (use distilled water if you have iron in your water or hard water in your area).
+The flattened stitches will bounce right back and the background will remain pressed.

 08 of 11

 Everyone loves a crisp embroidered napkin or tablecloth, but starching before storing can do more harm than good.
 Starch stiffens the fibers in the fabric, making them prone to breakage when they are folded and stored for long periods of time.
-Natural starches also attracts insects, which will feed on the starch, potentially damaging the fabric as well.
+Natural starches also attract insects, which will feed on the starch, potentially damaging the fabric as well.

 Always starch an item right before you are ready to use it.
 Not only will it be crease-free and fresh, but it will last for generations and remain damage-free.Continue to 9 of 11 below.